 by Deborah Miller

 I hit my early 30’s with a couple of significant, but soon to be important, strangers in my how-fast-can-I-run life.
 One was my second husband, who I hadn’t quite met yet, the second was my kitchen where I mostly kept beer or wine cold, the aluminum-drip-pot coffee hot, and take-out stashed as I hurried on the way to somewhere else.
 Please don’t judge my taste buds.
 They had no respectable influences back then … Mateus Rosé was my wine of choice because the man I shoulda married always came over with a bottle.
-You judged the night before by how many empty little Krystal Burger boxes were on the table.
+You judged the night before by how many empty little Krystal Burger boxes were on the table when you woke up the next day.
 More than 5 … oh-oh.

 But I didn’t hate cooking.
 In fact, there was something calm and almost Zen-like there that was non-existent in my day-to-day, but I never stopped long enough to appreciate it.
 My candle stayed lit at both ends in those days.
 Plus at the time, my kitchen was a converted closet containing a baby 2- gas burner stovetop /oven and the sink was around the corner in my bedroom.
 Not terribly conducive to culinary expression … not that I’m making excuses because I was, after all, brought up by the “it’s a poor craftsman/woman who blames his/her tools” proverb.